faeznizam/data_cleaning_project/README.md

 To provide context, data from various categories was initially downloaded from Salesforce onto the local machine.
 Subsequently, the data underwent a cleaning process using Python before being uploaded to a SharePoint folder.
 Finally, the cleaned data was retrieved and incorporated into a Power BI Dashboard.

+I'm planning to turn the data cleaning code into portable application.